Iceland election: Recount overturns historic results for women | DW | 26.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Iceland has become the first European country where women make up more than half of all lawmakers.
+Iceland briefly became the first European country where women would make up more than half of all lawmakers, or so the country thought until a recount.
 The ruling coalition has also secured enough votes to stay in power.

 Prime Minister Katrin Jakobsdottir's government gave Iceland's 360,000 people political stability for four years